Do Zwift kilometers count?

 When it comes to this mindset, there seem to be two extremes.
 On one side, there are the hard-core cyclists that condemn any ride that is not a) outdoors, b) with other “real cyclists” and c) includes at least one coffee stop.
-On the other side are the Zwift fanatics that swear by the efficiency and positive training effects of Zwift workouts and simply have become addicted to the platform, its community and, indeed, the virtual group rides.
+On the other side are the Zwift or indoor fanatics that swear by the efficiency and positive training effects of turbo training workouts and maybe even have become addicted to the Zwift platform, its community and, indeed, the virtual group rides and races.
 Of course, there is some truth in the arguments of both sides and neither real, outdoor nor virtual, indoor rides alone will prove to be the best recipe to becoming a better and skilled cyclist or triathlete.
 Combining the two and using the best of both worlds makes a lot of (training) sense.

 So, in effect, we can say that km´s, whether ridden indoors or outdoors, in the virtual world or in the real world are simply not a good measure of how tough a ride was.

 Instead we first need to look at the work that we put in our rides.
 If you plot your power output over the length of your ride, the surface below the curve is your actual work done.
 Secondly, as different workout intensities use different energy systems and muscle fibers in the body, intensity is also a key factor.
 For instance, doing 10 times 20 seconds sprints at 800W during your 100 km ride might not add much to the total work done but it will surely be felt in the legs afterwards!
 Unfortunately, the effects of those sprints are difficult to quantify in the light of this discussion, so let´s assume we skip those high intensity bouts in our 100 km ride.
 In this case, the above-mentioned power-time curve and calculated work done is a good measure to compare the toughness of different rides.
 Parameters as Training Stress Score and Training Load build upon this principle.